PhotonVision/photonvision-docs/source/docs/simulation/hardware-in-the-loop-sim.rst

 Your coprocessor and computer running simulation will have to be connected to the same network, like a home router.
 Connecting the coprocessor directly to the computer will not work.

 To simulate with hardware in the loop, a one-line change is required.
 From the PhotonVision UI, go to the sidebar and select the Settings option.
 Within the Networking settings, find "Team Number/NetworkTables Server Address".

 During normal robot operation, a team's number would be entered into this field so that the PhotonVision coprocessor connects to the roboRIO as a NT client.
-You can also put the IP address of another NT Server instead of the roboRIO, like a desktop computer running a simulated robot.
+Instead, enter the IP address of your computer running the simulation here.

 .. note::